 How to get a distinction in your violin exam

-There are 4 sections which you will need to master in order to secure a distinction in the violin exam.
+There are 4 sections which you will need to master to secure a distinction in the violin exam.

 These are: